Warning

 The property-assign

-assign a value to a property
+command assigns a value to a property.

 property-interpolate